Amalmukalel/hello-world/README.md

 Then the need to have fancy dribbles allows it be even more chill

-My basketball ambitions picked up once i was on the church team Every practice working on form-shooting, making my jump shot better than before I had the height, i have the speed, i have the youth, i have everything in my arresnal to become a great basketball player Yet, over my years,i became stagnant until recently.
+My basketball ambitions picked up once i was on the church team Every practice working on form-shooting, beginnning to build my shot from the ground up.
+Really focusing on the muscle memory and understanding how to shoot inside the paint and from the outside.
+I had the height, i have the speed, i have the youth, i have everything in my arresnal to become a great basketball player Yet, over my years,i became stagnant until recently.
 My jump shot wasn't very consisent from outside.
 I only made the right hand floater layup and occasionally used my footwork to beat out using fakes.
 But i wasn't able to sell it
 I learned the jab step but not to the point where it should be an instant move.
 I have to learn to body and work around